-Computerized typesetting was not much into practice and notably, the BYTE magazine never used computers in production till 1979.
+Computerized typesetting and formatting was not much into practice and notably, the BYTE magazine never used computers in production till 1979.
 BYTE made use of a Compugraphics system to generate copies of its August 1979 issue.
 Even though the magazine used compugraphics system for typesetting and for designing page layout, it still discouraged the use of floppy disks for article submission even though it indicated that it would use floppies at a later period.
 Specialist typesetting companies used to handle the typesetting needs of publishers and advertisers before the 1980s.
 These companies, which accounted for a large percentage of the graphics art industry, provided end-to-end typesetting support that included keyboarding, proofreading and editing, and generation of film or paper output.
 These companies were located in the rural areas of the United States namely in New England or in rural Pennsylvania.

 The desktop publishing was introduced in 1985 and the world witnessed the launch of Apple Macintosh, Aldus Pagemaker, PostScript, and QuarkXpress.
 Software and hardware enhancements and reduction in typesetting costs made desktop publishing very popular.
 Additionally, desktop publishing allowed typesetters to exercise fine control over the typesetting outcomes.